cyberphone/saturn/resources/README.md

-###Web Payment Application
+### Saturn Payment Authorization System
-This project contains miscellaneous resources.
+This project contains miscellaneous resources as well as a library of common objects.